kubernetes/website/content/en/docs/tasks/administer-cluster/sysctl-cluster.md

 given sysctl is both allowed and forbidden.

 {{< warning >}}
-If you whitelist unsafe sysctls via the `allowedUnsafeSysctls` field in a PodSecurityPolicy, any pod using such a sysctl will fail to start if the sysctl is not whitelisted via the `--allowed-unsafe-sysctls` kubelet flag as well on that node.
+If you allow unsafe sysctls via the `allowedUnsafeSysctls` field in a PodSecurityPolicy, any pod using such a sysctl will fail to start if the sysctl is not allowed via the `--allowed-unsafe-sysctls` kubelet flag as well on that node.
 {{< /warning >}}